 Former DOGE official rushed grant to Trump-backed Gaza aid group over staff objections

-- A top U.S. State Department official waived nine mandatory counterterrorism and anti-fraud safeguards to quickly award $30 million to a Gaza aid group backed by the Trump administration, according to an internal memorandum seen by Reuters.
+- A top U.S. Department of State official waived nine mandatory safeguards to expedite a $30 million grant to an aid group in Gaza, according to an internal memorandum.

 Center for Constitutional Rights Demands Info from Trump Admin on Funding for Aid Group Behind “Death Trap” in Gaza